 Lisa Marie Alatorre, MA is a community organizer, educator, and writer with over 18 years professional work experience from a PIC Abolition and Anti-oppression movement building framework.
 Born and raised in Peoria, Arizona, she is currently based out of rural Rhode Island.
 She is a Queer Femme of Indigenous, Mexican, and Jewish descent.

 Lisa Marie earned her Masters Degree from the University of Chicago in Social Service Administration where she focused on Community Organizing and Public Policy.
 Lisa Marie was also a 2011 Women’s Policy Institute Fellow and recipient of the 2014 Berger-Marks Foundation Edna Award of Distinction for Women Leaders Under 35.
 She currently serves on the Advisory Council of the Middle TN Black & Indigenous Support Fund.
-She has previously served on the Board of Director’s for the San Francisco Coalition on Homelessness, Hospitality House, and the Transformative Justice Law Project of Illinois.

 Her long list of passions include voraciously reading, traveling anywhere, cooking+baking, making/altering clothes, gardening, volunteering, learning, and media-making.

 To contact Lisa Marie, email her at: lisa.alatorre[at]gmail.com